Young-Jaye/MSFG/README.md

 The code was validated with Python 3.10.18, PyTorch 2.4.1 (CUDA 12.1 build), Scanpy 1.11.4, NumPy 1.26.4, and scikit-learn 1.7.2.
 See `environment.yml` for the complete tested environment.
 A compatible CUDA-enabled PyTorch installation should be selected for the local driver; CPU execution is also supported.

-Prepare the datasets according to `data/README.md`.
 Run every command from the repository root so relative data and result paths resolve consistently.

 ## Reproduce manuscript experiments